-“I have three kids in three different levels.
+“I have four children…and two of them are in the same level!
 Will your program work for me?”

 Reading is done twice a week.
 Again, these lessons are only about 20 minutes, including the fun activities that go with each one.

 So, between spelling and reading for five children, I spend about two and a half hours per week teaching.
 While that may seem like a short time for teaching reading and spelling, this program is really effective.
 It takes us a bit longer to get through each level, but with five kids, this is the schedule that works best for us!

 In most cases, teaching AAR and AAS requires one-on-one instruction time with limited interruptions.
 That means it’s imperative that you keep your other children busy while you teach your lessons.
 Here are some productive ways to keep kids occupied:

 Have an older sibling do some buddy reading with a younger child.
 In addition to keeping kids busy while you teach, buddy reading also

 Although older children can work independently on subjects like handwriting and math, you may need to get a bit creative to keep younger children busy.
 Some ideas include “schoolwork” like reading picture books, doing puzzles, coloring, or using educational learning apps, and other activities like chores, quiet playtime, or assigning an older child to read to them.

 If you have an older child who works well with your younger children, don’t be afraid to enlist their help as a “teacher’s helper.”
 This can be especially beneficial if the older sibling is in need of extra review!
 When we teach something, we learn it more thoroughly, so with this scenario, everyone benefits!